DataFire/Integrations/integrations/generated/azure_cognitiveservices_contentmoderator/README.md

   * CacheID `string`: The cache id.
   * IsImageAdultClassified `boolean`: Indicates if an image is classified as adult.
   * IsImageRacyClassified `boolean`: Indicates if the image is classified as racy.
-  * RacyClassificationScore `number`: The racy classication score.
+  * RacyClassificationScore `number`: The racy classification score.
   * Result `boolean`: Evaluate result.
   * Status [Status](#status)
   * TrackingId `string`: The tracking id.